 Usually, in conversations with others about our way of life, the subject of education comes up.
 Many people assume full-time RVing is impossible with school-aged children, not realizing that it is possible to provide your child with a fine education via correspondence courses.
 Preston recently 'graduated' from kindergarten through a fully accredited private school, which has a home study program to serve military families and others who travel (including other RVing families).

 With the technology available today, and a number of good correspondence schools to choose from, your children can receive an education that is at least equivalent to a regular education, especially if you make the effort to involve them in social activities.
-Recently I spoke with a full-timing mother whose son's test scores had jumped so dramatically since he began using computer learning programs on the road, that the state department of education called to congratulate him!
+Recently I spoke with a full-timing mother whose son's test scores had jumped so dramatically since he began using on-line learning programs on the road, that the state department of education called to congratulate him!
 Most of the parents I have talked to feel that their children are coming out ahead, especially with the learning opportunities that come with travel.
-They also cite strengthened family relationships, and avoiding the gang and drug problems of the public schools, as advantages.
+They also cite strengthened family relationships, and avoiding the bulying and drug problems in the public schools, as advantages.